thedepressor/CV-Resume-Template/README.md

 # CV/Resume Template
-This is a template for CVs and Resumes written in HTML using CSS for affects.
+This is a template for CVs and Resumes written in HTML using CSS for affects.<br />
+There are many different colored templates.
+Some look beter than others and some are still a work-in progress.
+If you wish to print your finished product with the colored background be sure to click include background on the print options.
+If you choose to not have the backgroud, the template while print with just one border of that color.<br />
 Inside the source code, there is instructions on how to modify attributes to suit your needs/wants.
 If you have any questions or need help, do not hesistate to let me know.

 I am also willing to make a whole new template for somebody if they ask, for a small fee (no more than $5 a template, depending on the complexity).
 (Include subject: newtemp)